Note

 asyncio.run(check_broadcast_message())

-Bob: Alice is a 50-year-old teacher who is passionate about helping students learn and grow.
+Bob: Alice is a 50-year-old teacher who is passionate about education and fostering young minds.

-Charlie: Alice is a 50-year-old teacher who is passionate about helping students learn and grow.
+Charlie: Alice is a 50-year-old teacher who is passionate about education and nurturing young minds.

 David: I don't have specific information about an Alice you're referring to, as there could be many people with that name.
-Could you provide more details, such as a last name or the context in which you encountered Alice?
+Could you provide more context or details about which Alice you're asking about?

 Now we observe that Bob and Charlie know Alice and her profession, while David has no idea